Breadcrumb Navigation:Extension Forestry Home > Project Learning Tree

-In North Carolina, PLT is sponsored by NC Cooperative Extension Services, the NC Forestry Association, and the NC Division of Forest Resources.
+In North Carolina, PLT is sponsored by NC Cooperative Extension Services, the NC Forestry Association, and the NC Forest Service.
 To receive the Project Learning Tree materials, you must attend a professional development workshop.
 Workshops are held throughout the state and led by trained PLT Facilitators.
 To see a listing of upcoming PLT workshops in North Carolina, please take a look at the workshop calendar.

 PLT helps students learn how to think, not what to think, about the environment.

 PLT meets state and national education standards, and is correlated the the North Carolina Standard Course of Study for grades K-8 in language arts, math, science, and social studies..
 The curriculum materials provide the tools educators need to bring the environment into the classroom and their students into the environment.
 Though 'tree' is in the name, the curriculum looks at natural and built environments and covers topics ranging from forests, wildlife, and water, to community planning, waste management and energy.

 PLT is a network of 3,000 grassroots volunteers and over 120 state coordinators that work with formal and nonformal educators, school staff, state agencies, foresters, businesses, civic organizations, museums, nature centers, and youth groups to provide professional development programs.

 Through PLT, students learn environmental content that correlates to national and state standards in science, social studies, language arts, math, and other subjects – and strengthen their critical thinking, team building, and problem solving skills.

 PLT works for teachers and other educators because: